Loch Lomond (band): History

 Regarding the origins of the band name, Ritchie Young stated "I wanted to call the band The Mountains but there are tons of "mountains" bands.
 We ordered some reel-to-reel tape on eBay and it had a sticker on the box that said Loch Lomond.
 On the tape itself were old French nuns singing.
 We sampled that in our first record."

-With help of engineer/producer Rob Oberdorfer, Young crafted the first Loch Lomond album, When We Were Mountains with Ryan Cross and Kate O'Brien in 2004.
+With help of engineer/producer Rob Oberdorfer, Young crafted the first Loch Lomond album, When We Were Mountains, with Ryan Cross and Kate O'Brien in 2004.
 Over the next few years, Loch Lomond performed around Portland, Oregon and the greater Pacific Northwest in various incarnations.
 Live performances would range from Young by himself to a full band.
 During this time, many different recording sessions took place in various studios and homes.
 These recordings were compiled on the early 2006 EP Lament For Children.
 In the later half of 2006, Loch Lomond solidified into a nine-person band.
 In this format, they produced their 2007 album "Paper the Walls", which was more reminiscent of traditional chamber folk music while featuring many non-traditional instruments.
 They toured with The Decemberists in late 2008.
-In 2010, Loch Lomond's song, Wax and Wire, was featured in the short film Danny MacAskill's Way Back Home produced by Red Bull Media House.
+In 2010, Loch Lomond's song Wax and Wire was featured in the short film Danny MacAskill's Way Back Home produced by Red Bull Media House.

-2011 saw the release of Little Me Will Start A Storm, Tender Loving Empire.
-2012 Chemikal Underground released the EP White Dresses.
+2011 saw the release of Little Me Will Start A Storm, on the Tender Loving Empire label.
+In 2012, the band released the White Dresses EP on the Chemikal Underground label.

 Pens From Spain was released on September 2, 2016, on Hush Records.